Bone Marrow Transplant and Palliative Care

 If you or a loved one needs to have a bone marrow transplant, ask your doctor for a referral to palliative care—the earlier the better.
 You can receive palliative care in the hospital, at an outpatient clinic and sometimes at home.

-Although going through a bone marrow transplant is a difficult journey, palliative care can ease your burden and help you achieve the best possible quality of life.
-For more information, explore GetPalliativeCare.org.
+Palliative care can ease the burden of going through a bone marrow transplant and can help you achieve the best possible quality of life.
+For more information, explore our site, GetPalliativeCare.org.
 Take the quiz to find out if palliative care is right for you.
-And find providers in your area by visiting the Palliative Care Provider Directory.
+And find providers in your area by visiting our Palliative Care Provider Directory.